astronomer/docs/learn/Airflow_testing.md

 ### The Astro CLI

-The Astro CLI includes many commands to help simplify many of these common testing procedures.
-For more details, please visit the dedicated page: [Test your Astro project locally](https://docs.astronomer.io/astro/cli/test-your-astro-project-locally).
+The Astro CLI includes a suite of commands to help simplify common testing workflows.
+See [Test your Astro project locally](https://docs.astronomer.io/astro/cli/test-your-astro-project-locally).

 ### Test DAGs in a CI/CD pipeline

 You can use CI/CD tools to test and deploy your Airflow code.
-For more information on how to do so, please visit our dedicated page: [CI/CD](https://docs.astronomer.io/astro/set-up-ci-cd).
+By installing the Astro CLI into your CI/CD process, you can test your DAGs before deploying them to a production environment.
+See [set up CI/CD](https://docs.astronomer.io/astro/set-up-ci-cd) for example implementations.

 ## Add test data or files for local testing